junxit/us-congress-bills-117/metadata.md

 - 2022-12-08 — Senate amendment agreed to: Amendment SA 6510 agreed to in Senate by Unanimous Consent.
 - 2022-12-08 — Senate amendment proposed (on the floor): Amendment SA 6510 proposed by Senator Cardin for Senator Hassan.
 - 2022-12-08 — Senate amendment submitted
+- 2022-12-09 — Message on Senate action sent to the House.
+- 2022-12-12 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-12-12 — Ms. Norton moved that the House suspend the rules and agree to the Senate amendment. (consideration: CR H9659-9661)
+- 2022-12-12 — The House proceeded with forty minutes of debate on the motion to suspend the rules and agree to the Senate amendment to H.R.
+7535.
+- 2022-12-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-13 — On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 519). (consideration: CR H9717-9718; text: 12/12/2022 CR H9659-9660)
+- 2022-12-13 — Resolving differences -- House actions: On motion that the House suspend the rules and agree to the Senate amendment Agreed to by the Yeas and Nays: (2/3 required): 420 - 3 (Roll no. 519).
+- 2022-12-16 — Presented to President.
+- 2022-12-16 — Presented to President.
+- 2022-12-21 — Became Public Law No: 117-260.
+- 2022-12-21 — Became Public Law No: 117-260.
+- 2022-12-21 — Signed by President.
+- 2022-12-21 — Signed by President.